-Other vaccine providers such as La Clinica, Rogue Community Health and Mercy Flights are working directly with Phase 1A organizations to provide vaccination services.
+Other vaccine providers such as La Clinica, Rogue Community Health, Mercy Flights and Providence are working directly with Phase 1A organizations to provide vaccination services.
 These COVID-19 vaccine providers are developing and expanding their process and capacity to vaccinate other groups in Phase 1A.
-More information will be avilable soon.
+More information will be available soon.

 Facts about the COVID-19 Vaccine

 Vaccination is the best way to keep yourself, your family, and your community healthy.